How we do Cloud Native

 Vendor AgnosticBeing tied to a specific vendor or technology incurs substantial long-term feed and reduces your agility.
 Instead, we architect open source solutions that provide flexibility to switch between cloud providers without impacting mission objective.

-ScalabilityModern software should be scalable from the first day of production.
-For application level scalability, we break down the solution into microservices following the 12 factor app, reactive manifesto, and use non-blocking IO.
-Then on the infrastructure level, we utilize best battle tested open source container orchestration system currently available, Kubernetes.
+ScalabilityModern software should be scalable from the first day in Production.
+For application level scalability, we break the solution down into microservices that use non-blocking IO, following the Twelve-Factor App methodology and Reactive Manifesto.
+At the infrastructure level we utilize the best battle-tested open source container orchestration system currently available: Kubernetes.

 Event SourcingA traditional database driven application can only answer questions about the current state of the application, however having access to the full history of the applicaton is incredibly valuable.
 By building event sourcing architecture, our engineers can decode the data evolution, clarify product operation, and allow for faster debugging.